-Aixia sponsored CAIS’ first 24-hour hackathon – and the results exceeded all expectations
+Aixia sponsored the CAIS 24-hour hackathon – the result exceeded expectations

 There was a buzz of energy, caffeine and pure innovation power when over 100 developers gathered for the Chalmers AI Society's (CAIS) first 24-hour hackathon.
 Aixia was a proud sponsor - and what we witnessed during these intense hours confirmed something we've long believed: Swedish AI innovation doesn't have to depend on American cloud giants.